vpayno/exercism-workspace/go/lasagna/lasagna-doc.md

 func PreparationTime(numberOfLayers int) int
 ```

-PreparationTime calculates the time needed to prepare the lasagna based on the amount of layers\.
+PreparationTime calculates the time needed to prepare the lasagna based on the amount of layers.

 <details><summary>Example</summary>
 <p>